sedos-project/organization/docs/data_preface.md

 ??? note "Information on special parameters"

     === "`conversion_factor_<commodity>`"
-        Having many MIMO processes in the model structure, efficiencies are considered with the parameter `conversion_factor`.
+        Having many Multiple-Input-Multiple-Output (MIMO) processes in the model structure, efficiencies are considered with the parameter `conversion_factor`.
         We use the same naming convention for all parameters that describe the ratios of inputs and outputs in relation to the primary commodity. <br>
         The primary commodity (conversion_factor = 1) is per default the first output of the process. <br>